2 min read

 MiCA (Markets in Crypto-Assets Regulation) is a European Union regulation that seeks to bring stablecoins under specific regulatory standards.
 Stablecoins that are MiCA-regulated must meet strict transparency, reserve backing, and governance criteria.
 They must be issued by authorized entities and undergo periodic audits to ensure stability and compliance with EU laws.

-All the stablecoins listed, including USDC, EURC, EURI, EURe, EURCV, EURD, EUROe, eUSD, EURQ, USDQ, EURØP, EURR, USDR, USD1, ENEUR, and EURSM, are regulated under the MiCA framework.
-This ensures they comply with stringent regulatory standards, including transparency, reserve backing, and governance, within the EU
+All the stablecoins listed, including USDC, EURC, EURI, EURe, EURCV, EURD, EUROe, eUSD, EURQ, USDQ, EURØP, EURR, USDR, USD1, and ENEUR, are regulated under the MiCA framework.
+This ensures they comply with stringent regulatory standards, including transparency, reserve backing, and governance, within the EU.

 Additional Resources